Ehsan-Negahbani/Regression-analysis/README.md

-# Simple-Linear-Regression-Tutorial
+# Regression-Tutorial
-What is simple linear regression?

-In this tutorial we will learn what is simple linear regression.
+In this tutorial we will learn examine the performance three regression model in predicting the CO2 emmissions based on three car features.
+We will evaluate the model performances to decide which model and which feature results in a a more accurate predictive model.

 I have included intution behind the model, theoretical backgrounds and Python examples showing how to implement and use this model.

 I have used these refrences to produce this tutorial: